rabbitmq/rabbitmq-website/site/logging.md

 It is possible to configure a different log level or file location for each message category using `log.<category>.level` and `log.<category>.file` configuration variables.

+By default each category will not filter by level.
+So if you have an output configured to log `debug` messages, the debug messages will be printed from all categories, unless a category level is configured.

-For example, the following will enable debug logging for connection events:
+For example, given debug level in the file output, the following will disable debug logging for connection events:

 <pre class="sourcecode ini">
+log.file.level = debug
-log.connection.level = debug
+log.connection.level = info
 </pre>

 Or, using the [classic configuration format](/configure.html):